Protect the world’s peace. Donate to support Ukraine

 Is It Doesn't Have to be Crazy at Work worth reading?

-It Doesn't Have to be Crazy at Work consists of 240 pages and was published on October 15, 2018.
-This concise read packs essential lessons for creating a healthier workplace.
+It Doesn't Have to be Crazy at Work is 240 pages long and was published on October 2, 2018.
+This convenient length makes it accessible for busy professionals looking to enhance their work culture.